 In a small saucepan add the lemon zest, lemon juice and 3/4 cup (152 g) sugar.
 Turn on the heat to medium high and stir until the sugar is dissolved and comes to a boil.
 Add the gelatin and stir until it has dissolved.
 Turn off the heat and pour the mixture into a large mixing bowl.

 Place the bowl with the lemon/gelatin in the ice bath and stir the gelatin-lemon mixture until it cools, but before it thickens.
 Remove the bowl from the ice bath and set aside.
-Reserve the bowl with the ice bath.
+Reserve the bowl holding the ice bath.

 In a chilled bowl with chilled beaters, whip the heavy cream until it barely holds a shape.
 The whipped cream should look fluffy or like billowy clouds, not stiff or dry.

 Place the bowl with the lemon and gelatin back into the bowl with the ice bath and scrape down the sides and stir with a rubber spatula until the liquid becomes syrupy and thick.
 Not too thick so that it begins to get stiff.
 Remove the bowl from the ice bath and quickly, but carefully fold in one quarter of the whipped cream.
-Continue to add and fold in the whipped cream adding one quarter of the whipped cream at a time until all of the cream is folded into the lemon gelatin mixture.
+Continue to add and fold in the whipped cream adding one quarter of the whipped cream at a time until all the cream is folded into the lemon gelatin mixture.

 Fold in the whipped egg whites to the lemon cream, about one heaping spoonful at a time.
 With each addition, carefully fold in the egg whites so you do not deflate them.
 You do not have to be thorough with the folding.
 They should be just barely mixed together.